rockettheme/docs/Docs/joomla/templates/spectral/comingsoon.md

 ---
 title: Spectral: Coming Soon
-description: Your Guide to Creating Elements of the Spectral Template for WordPress
+description: Your Guide to Creating Elements of the Spectral Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:templates/spectral:Spectral

 ---